Appendices

 MEMO

-Right-of-way on Apple Avenue between 120th Avenue and 130th Avenue
+1. A prescribed burn will occur in the roadside on Apple Avenue between 120th Avenue and 130th Avenue.

 For any questions, comments, or concerns about this notice, please contact: